 They Improve Alignment and Use of Resources

-One common objection to cross-functional teams is that there aren’t enough people in the organization to form the teams needed to address current problems.
+One common objection to cross-functional teams is that there are not enough people in the organization to form the teams to address current problems and business needs.
 Rather than seeing this as a limitation, this should be seen as a strength.

 When forming cross-functional teams, management is forced to prioritize the most important problems to be solved and the most important customer value streams to be delivered.
-Teams can work rapidly to solve these problems and deliver value to customers, and then the teams can be re-constituted to address other challenges and value streams.
+Teams can work rapidly to solve these problems and deliver value to customers through value stream mapping.
+The teams can then be re-constituted to address other challenges and streams.

 Organizing by cross-functional teams sends the message that people should spend their time on the tasks that uphold greater business priorities rather than on less important tasks or projects that clog up the queues.
 This results in a more effective use of time and resources.

 People with different formal training and skill sets often look at a problem in different ways.
 Including multiple skill sets on your agile team can often lead to business and digital innovation in unexpected ways.